kstenerud/orb/orb.md

 A type declares a new type, listing what the field names are.
 An [instance](#instance) will reference this type and list out the corresponding values.

-A type begins with a globally unique type name, followed by a series of field names, and is terminated wuth an end container
+A type begins with a globally unique (to the document) type name, followed by a series of field names, and is terminated wuth an end container

     [type name] [field name] ... [end container]